zifeo/artificial-neural-networks/README.md

 docker stop ann
 ```

-Be carefull to use the volume mapping (`-v`) to a specified folder, otherwise you work will be destroyed when stopping the notebook server.
+Be careful to use the volume mapping (`-v`) to a specified folder, otherwise you work will be destroyed when stopping the notebook server.

 ## GPU version